However, once an .ink file gets to a certain size, you may experience some lag or slow performance times.

 You can improve your INK performance in a number of ways:

-If you are experiencing significant performance issues even with a small .ink file, please send us a feedback form through the INK app.
+If you are experiencing significant performance issues even with a small .ink file, please send us feedback through the INK app.